 Dr. Sears is a proponent for Attachment Parenting, a method that he and his wife Martha (a registered nurse, lactation consultant, and co-author) have used on their eight children, including their adopted daughter.
 Attachment Parenting means keeping baby with you as much as possible while promptly and sensitively responding to baby’s needs.
 Through plenty of touch, eye contact, and close proximity to baby, the bonding process improves and increases between new parents and baby.
 This method is particularly effective for adoptive parents seeking to bond with their new infant.

 Skin to skin contact is a large part of Attachment Parenting your adopted infant.
 Skin to skin contact can have incredible benefits for babies and new mothers, including breastfeeding, behavior, and physiology.
 To practice skin to skin with your adopted infant, simply strip baby down to her diaper during feeding.
 Mom removes or unbuttons her top so that baby’s skin is in contact with hers.
 Dads can definitely practice skin to skin, as well.
 Naptime is another opportunity for skin to skin contact, with mom or dad holding baby close while she sleeps.
-This practice is particularly beneficial for moms who are planning on adoptive breastfeeding.
+This practice for bonding with newborns is particularly beneficial for moms who are planning on adoptive breastfeeding.

 Infant massage is a wonderful way to convey the benefits of touch to your adopted infant.
 These benefits include growth of the mind and body, and improved digestion, self-esteem, and behavior.
 Infant massage can become a regular event, practiced after bath time or in the evening when the whole family is home for the day.
 Massage is a perfect way to for the working caregiver to reconnect with baby after being gone for the day.
 Both dads and moms can practice gentle, loving touch with their new baby, which will help her to bond with both caregivers.
 “Babies thrive on different strokes,” says Sears.